vipersfly23/Lab2_Her_Decrypt/README.md

 ###Debugging/Testing

 #####Methodology
   Below is a picture of flow chart in which I will base my coding on.
 Though it wasn't correct in how I used the subroutine, it served as a basis to my coding, and led me to my final project: **More included with pre-lab**

+  Preliminary Design:
   ![alt text](https://raw.githubusercontent.com/vipersfly23/Lab2_Her_Decrypt/master/FlowChart.gif "Flow Chart")

     My methodology was dividing and conquered.
 I knew the method was to XOR the bytes in the key with the encrypted message.
 I